Last updated: May 07, 2025

 Delays during a mortgage refinance

-• Taking on new credit.
-Avoid opening a new credit card or taking out a new loan before or during refinancing.
-Lenders will likely comb through your credit report more than once during the process and will have questions about any new credit.
-This can slow things down.
+- Taking on new credit: Try to avoid opening a new credit card or taking out a new loan before or during refinancing.
+Lenders may look at your credit report more than once when reviewing your application and ask questions about any new credit.
+This may slow things down.

 How to prepare for a mortgage refinance